-5 We determined return on average assets to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our NEOs in 2023.
-This performance measure may not have been the most important financial performance measure for prior years, and we may determine a different financial performance measure to be the most important financial performance measure in future years.
+2019, through the end of the listed year in the Company and in the Nasdaq Bank Index, respectively.
+Historical stock performance is not necessarily indicative of future stock performance.
+We determined return on average assets to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our NEOs in 2023.
+This performance measure may not have been the most important financial performance measure for prior years, and we may determine a different financial performance measure to be the most important financial performance measure for prior years, and we may determine a different financial performance measure to be the most important financial performance measure.

-Relationship Between PEO and NonPEO NEO Compensation Actually Paid, Company Shareholder Return and Peer Group TSR
+Table of Contents Relationship Between PEO and NonPEO NEO Compensation Actually Paid, Company Shareholder Return and Peer Group TSR